P

 Nexstar Network

 Nexstar Network is the gold-standard membership organization for residential service contractors.
 The training catalog covers technical, service, sales, marketing, and leadership, with sales-specific tracks for service technicians and comfort advisors.
-Membership is an investment, but Nexstar shops tend to outperform their non-member peers on ticket and close rate by meaningful margins.
+Membership is an investment, but Nexstar members tend to outperform their non-member peers on ticket and close rate by meaningful margins.

 EGIA Contractor University

 EGIA Contractor University offers a deep sales-training LMS, the HVAC Comfort Advisor Bootcamp, and the annual EPIC conference in Las Vegas.
-The curriculum is built around evidence-based, psychology-driven sales methodology, and the per-seat pricing is more accessible than Nexstar for smaller shops.
+The curriculum is built around evidence-based, psychology-driven sales methodology, and the per-seat pricing is more accessible than Nexstar for smaller businesses.

 Service Roundtable